vincentvankrunkelsven/testing-error/outline.md

   * Count number of randomized samples above/below various cutoffs (including zero)
 * Conclusions based on randomization distributions
   * Sometimes we can conclude the data are different from the population, sometimes we can't.
-  * Different types of errors have different consequences.
 * R: ggplot2 - histograms and dotplots

 ## Running Randomization Test: gender discrimination